Ray Ho

-Ray Ho (born 13 February 2000) is a Taiwanese tennis player who specializes in doubles.
-He has a career high doubles ranking of No. 69 achieved on 27 October 2025.
-In 2018, Ho was a finalist at the French Junior Open in doubles.
+Ray Ho (born 13 February 2000) is a Taiwanese professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 60 achieved on 16 February 2026 and a singles ranking of No. 715 achieved on 18 July 2022.
+He plays mostly on the ATP Challenger Tour, where he has won eleven titles in doubles.

-Ho represents Chinese Taipei at the Davis Cup.
+Ho represents Chinese Taipei (Taiwan) at the Davis Cup.

-Ho also has a career high singles ranking of No. 715 achieved on 18 July 2022.
+Junior career

+In June 2018, Ho was a runner-up in the boys' doubles category at the French Open, with compatriot Tseng Chun-hsin.
+The pair lost to Ondřej Štyler and Naoki Tajima in the final.

 Career

 Partnering Anirudh Chandrasekar, he won the doubles title at the 2025 Bengaluru Open, defeating Blake Bayldon and Matthew Romios in the final.